umami-hep/puma/docs/examples/tutorial-plotting.md

     import h5py
     import pandas as pd
     from puma import Histogram, HistogramPlot
+    from ftag.utils import get_discriminant
+    from ftag import Flavours

     # load the "jets" dataset from the h5 file
     filepath = "/path/to/tutorial/data/ttbar.h5"